Future-House/edison-client-docs/README.md

     api_key="your_api_key",
 )

-task_data = {"name": JobNames.CROW, "query": "How many species of birds are there?"}
+task_data = {"name": JobNames.LITERATURE, "query": "How many species of birds are there?"}

 task_id = client.create_task(task_data)

 continued_task_data = {
-    "name": JobNames.CROW,
+    "name": JobNames.LITERATURE,
-    "query": "From the previous answer, specifically,how many species of crows are there?", "runtime_config": {"continued_job_id": task_id},
+    "query": "From the previous answer, specifically, how many species of crows are there?", "runtime_config": {"continued_job_id": task_id},
 }